-Standard Content of change Effect IAS 1 (amended) The amendments to IAS 1 introduce a grouping of items The amendment affected Presentation of presented in other comprehensive income (OCI).
-Items presentation only and had Financial Statements; that could be reclassified (or recycled) to profit or loss at a no significant impact on Clarification of the future point in time now have to be presented separately the Group's financial Requirement for from items that will never be reclassified. position or Comparative performance.
-Information
+Standard Content of change Effect IAS 1 (amended) Presentation of The amendments to IAS 1 introduce a grouping of items presented in other comprehensive income (OCI).
+Items The amendment affected presentation only and had Financial Statements; that could be reclassified (or recycled) to profit or loss at a no significant impact on Clarification of the Requirement for future point in time now have to be presented separately from items that will never be reclassified. the Group's financial position or Comparative performance.
+Information b) Adoption of new and amended IFRS and IFRIC (continued)